RGB-WG/rgb/SECURITY.md

 We take the security of our software products and services seriously, which includes all source code repositories managed through our GitHub organizations.

-If you believe you have found a security vulnerability in any of our repository that meets [definition of a security vulnerability][definition], please report it to us as described below.
+If you believe you have found a security vulnerability in any of our repositories that meet the [definition of a security vulnerability][definition], please report it to us as described below.

 ## Reporting Security Issues